firebase/genkit/CONTRIBUTING.md

 ## Link it

-You will need the Genkit CLI to run samples and the Developer UI (this is done for you with `pnpm run setup`):
+You will need the Genkit CLI to run test apps and the Developer UI (this is done for you with `pnpm run setup`):

 ```
 pnpm link-genkit-cli